teamleaderleo/mmdebstrap/README.md

 ----------------------------------------

 Debootstrap supports creating a Debian chroot on non-Debian systems but mmdebstrap requires apt and is thus limited to Debian and derivatives.
+This means that mmdebstrap can never fully replace debootstrap and debootstrap will continue to be relevant in situations where you want to create a Debian chroot from a platform without apt and dpkg.

 There is no `SCRIPT` argument.